Puppet-Finland/puppet-puppetmaster_common/README.md

 # puppetmaster_common

-This module contains some typical Puppetmaster configurations:
+This module contains classes for common Puppetmaster configurations:

 * ::puppetmaster_common::r10k_deploy: setup r10k deploy script and make it run every hour (unless $autodeploy = false)
 * ::puppetmaster_common::reports_purge: remove old yaml reports via a cronjob
 * ::puppetmaster_common::packetfilter: configure firewall (IPv4 and IPv6) for Puppetserver, PuppetDB and HTTPS (Foreman/Puppetboard).
 Uses secure defaults (allow localhost only).
 Firewall rules use the 'default' tag and can be realized automatically if $realize_rules = true.

 Optionally the Puppetmaster can be setup for being a Puppet Bolt controller that uses PuppetDB to automatically create an inventory.

+One Bolt plan is also included:

+* ::puppetmaster_common::setup_puppet6_agent: (optionally) remove Puppet 5 (puppetlabs) packages and move away the SSL certs, then join the node to a new Puppet 6 master.

 ## Usage